Educator Workshops & Trainings

 These trainings support educators like you in evolving your instructional practice and deepening your content knowledge through the award-winning Project WET curriculum as well as presentations by local experts.

-Solano Resource Conservation District and California Project WET will be leading a workshop highlighting drought and water conservation in Solano County.
+Solano Resource Conservation District provides Solano Instititute attendees with training through California Project WET.
 All educational materials are STEM/STEAM friendly and support California Common Core and Next Generation Science Standards.